kosli-dev/cli/docs.kosli.com/content/getting_started/report_environment.md

 There is a few things you'll need to adjust in the workflow below, so it can work for you:

 * `K8S_CLUSTER_NAME` and `K8S_GCP_ZONE` should refer to your cluster setup and `NAMESPACE` should refer to a namespace you will to deploy your application to
-* `MERKELY_OWNER` is your Kosli username (wchich will be the same as the GitHub account you used to log into Kosli)
+* `MERKELY_OWNER` is your Kosli username (which will be the same as the GitHub account you used to log into Kosli)

 With these ready you can try to run the following workflow: